We use cookies (including Google cookies) to personalize ads and analyze traffic. By continuing to use our site, you accept our Privacy Policy.

 Problem Description

-You are given a string target.
-Alice is going to type target on her computer using a special keyboard that has only two keys: Key 1 appends the character "a" to the string on the screen, and Key 2 changes the last character of the string on the screen to its next character in the English alphabet.
-Initially, there is an empty string on the screen, so she can only press key 1.
-Return a list of all strings that appear on the screen as Alice types target, in the order they appear, using the minimum key presses.
+Alice types a given target string on a computer that has a special keyboard with only two keys.
+Key 1 appends the character "a" to the current string, and Key 2 changes the last character of the string to its next character in the alphabet (with "z" wrapping around to "a").
+Starting with an empty string and using only legal presses (initially only Key 1 since the screen is empty), determine and return the list of all strings that appear on the screen while typing target with the minimum number of key presses.

 Key Insights